isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 ---
-title: Segment Trigger activity
+title: Read Segment activity
-description: Learn more about Segment Trigger
+description: Learn more about the Read Segment activity.
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat